CAVER-LB/CAVER-ns3/README.md

 #### 0. Prerequisites

 We tested the simulator on Ubuntu 20.04, but latest versions of Ubuntu should also work.
+Firstly, use the following command to install the required dependencies

 ```
 sudo apt install build-essential python3 libgtk-3-0 bzip2